Query Monitor is the developer tools panel for WordPress.

 Query Monitor is the developer tools panel for WordPress.
 It enables debugging of database queries, PHP errors, hooks and actions, block editor blocks, enqueued scripts and stylesheets, HTTP API calls, and more.

-It includes some advanced features such as debugging of Ajax calls, REST API calls, and user capability checks.
+It includes some advanced features such as debugging of Ajax calls, REST API calls, user capability checks, and full support for block themes and full site editing.
 It includes the ability to narrow down much of its output by plugin or theme, allowing you to quickly determine poorly performing plugins, themes, or functions.

 Query Monitor focuses heavily on presenting its information in a useful manner, for example by showing aggregate database queries grouped by the plugins, themes, or functions that are responsible for them.
 It adds an admin toolbar menu showing an overview of the current page, with complete debugging information shown in panels once you select a menu item.